ogud/DS-Maintain/CDS-maintain.md

 This document is generated using the mmark tool that Miek Gieben has developed.
-We thank number of people that have provided feedback and useful comments including Bob Harold, John Levine, Matthijs Mekking, Dan York,
+We thank number of people that have provided feedback and useful comments including Bob Harold, John Levine, Matthijs Mekking, Dan York, Shane Kerr, Jacques Latour.